1on1security/python/qrDecoder/README.md

 For a given QR code image, decode the URL and submit to VirusTotal for safety rating.<br>
 Usage: python script.py path/to/your/qr_code.png<p>

+Consult requirements.txt for a list of required Python libraries.
 Sample QR codes included.<br>

 ```